Pop-Code/nestjs-console/README.md

 ## How to use Decorators

 Registering methods using class decorators is very easy.
-Each nestjs providers that are decorated with @Console will be scanned and each member methods that are decorated with @Command will be registered on the cli.
+Nestjs providers that are decorated with @Console will be scanned and each member method that is decorated with @Command will be registered on the cli.

 ```ts
 // service.ts - a nestjs provider using console decorators